Improved Cookstoves – Rwanda

 The project employs a local workforce to distribute and install cookstoves in households.
 Carbon Finance subsidises the device costs, reduces Sales and After-Sales costs, and helps to provide systems to the households in greatest need.

-Uplifting Communities Through Clean Energy in the DRC
+Empowering Communities Through Clean Energy in Rwanda

 Loading map…